DmitriiGushchinDev/DmitriiGushchinDev/README.md

 # DmitriiGushcinDev
 # 👋 Hi, I'm Dmitrii Gushchin

 I'm a backend developer focused on building scalable APIs and backend systems using Python, FastAPI, Django, and PostgreSQL.
-I'm currently working on a CRM application for real estate agents using modern tools like Docker, async SQLAlchemy, and Alembic.

 ---